How to Secure a Manual Pull-Up Garage Door

 Check Springs and Cables

-• Remove any objects on the floor that could prevent the door moving freely
+• Remove any objects on the floor that could prevent the door moving freelyΒ offer inspections and maintenance servicing across the entire Sunshine Coast region.
+CallΒ

-• Never stand directly under the door while operating it manually
+• Never stand directly under the door while operating it manuallyΒ to book a check-up.

 Avoid These Common Mistakes